 The results of the CAM activities in Section IV.3.2 above shall be recorded in a log (written or electronic form).
 The log shall be maintained on site and shall contain a record visible observations conducted for each of the stacks of ES-31 and any corrective actions taken to mitigate emissions.
 The log shall also contain a record of the presence or absence of scrubber flow water to Scrubbers W318894 and W318896 during operation of ES-31.
 In addition, the log shall contain a record of the validation dates of the flow sensing device and a record of the findings of the validation performed.
-The log shall also contain a record of the control devices, the inspection results, and a record of the any corrective action taken as a result of the inspections.
+The log shall also contain a record of the dates of the annual internal inspection of the control devices, the inspection results, and a record of the any corrective action taken as a result of the inspections.